Sereti12/The-Orchard-Restaurant/README.md

 The application-tier failover test described in Section 8.1 confirmed that the architecture is capable of self-healing, with the Application Load Balancer automatically routing traffic to healthy instances while the Auto Scaling Group replaced the failed instance.

-Equally important, the limitations identified in Section 10—particularly the reliance on manual console-based provisioning—provide a clear roadmap for evolving this project into a more production-ready solution.
+Equally important, the limitations identified in Section 10, particularly the reliance on manual console-based provisioning, provide a clear roadmap for evolving this project into a more production-ready solution.
 The future improvements outlined in Section 11 represent the next stage of that evolution and reflect the continuous improvement mindset required in cloud engineering.